civi-social/civi-legislation-data/readme.md

 This document provides an overview of how to get started with Windy Civi's backend repository.

+## Start here

-In the terminal - navigate to the folder where you'd like this project stored.
-For the purposes of demonstration, we'll store this project in the **documents** folder by running `cd documents`.
+Open a new terminal and navigate to the folder where you'd like to store this project.
+For this example, we'll store the project in the **documents** folder by running `cd documents`.

 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/bc3d0e9f-0317-41b6-8c93-0ee0fd482cc7)